Amber Lewey

 Why do Owners Choose to Furnish Their Own Equipment?

-An owner typically negotiates directly with a supplier to combine buying power across their program.
-Aggregated purchasing results in economies of scale such as reduced costs and sometimes better lead times.
-Owners may also negotiate specialized production terms for ofci equipment such as higher quality control procedures.
+An owner typically negotiates directly with a supplier to combine buying power and leverage with suppliers across their construction program.
+Aggregated purchasing results in economies of scale such as reduced costs but also often better lead times.
+Owners may also negotiate specialized production terms for ofci equipment such as higher quality control procedures or customization options that are not usually available.

 However, these benefits sometimes come with a major drawback.
-Think about your homebuilding example: If you are rebuilding your kitchen and the tile you ordered does not show up on time you are ultimately responsible.
+Think about your homebuilding example: If you are rebuilding your kitchen and the tile you ordered does not show up on time you are responsible for any delays!

 Liability for successful delivery typically rests with the purchasing party, especially in commercial construction.
 By "going direct", the the owner usually shifts liability for project completion to themselves.